Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Spices sourcing

 Spices bring the distinctive flavors that make many of our foods taste the way they do.
 In 2018, we added spices to our categories of priority raw materials.
-We are determined to buy spices that are produced sustainably from transparent supply chains, working with suppliers and farmers to build knowledge on the importance of avoiding chemical overuse on crops.
-Poor working conditions and child labor also pose risks in spice supply chains.
-By collaborating with our suppliers and other relevant organizations we are helping to ensure that human rights are respected.
+We are determined to buy spices that are responsibly sourced from transparent supply chains, working with suppliers and farmers to build knowledge on the importance of avoiding chemical overuse on crops.
+Spices supply chains also face human rights risks, such as child labor and poor working conditions.
+By collaborating with our suppliers and other relevant organizations, we are helping to ensure that human rights are respected.

-Our approach to ensuring sustainable production of spices
+Our approach to helping responsible production of spices

 Nestlé is a relatively small purchaser of spices.
 We source most of them from countries in Asia, including India, Vietnam and Malaysia.

 The spices we need must be processed before they are suitable for use in our products, so we buy them from processors instead of farmers.
-Focusing on six key spices – chili, coriander, cumin, turmeric, black pepper and mustard seeds – our aim is to source spices that have been produced sustainably and deliver greater positive outcomes for farming communities.
+Focusing on six key spices – chili, coriander, cumin, turmeric, black pepper and mustard seeds – our aim is to source spices that have been responsibly sourced and deliver positive outcomes for farming communities.

-Our Responsible Sourcing Standard provides a clear framework for implementing sustainability programs or building upon those that are already in place.
-To hold our suppliers and ourselves accountable and drive industry-wide transparency, we publish the list of our tier-1 suppliers of spices (pdf, 100Kb) and the list of corresponding primary processing sites in our supply chain, along with the countries of origin.
+Our Responsible Sourcing Core Requirements provides a clear framework for implementing programs or building upon those that are already in place.
+To drive industry-wide transparency, we publish the list of our Tier 1 suppliers of spices (pdf, 370Kb) and the list of corresponding primary processing sites in our supply chain, along with the countries of origin.

 Building traceability and high standards for our suppliers